-Disability services for children and teenagers: understanding the terminology
+Disability services for children and teenagers: what the terms mean

-Here’s a guide to some of the terms you’ll come across if you have a child with disability, an autistic child or a child with other additional needs.
+Here’s a guide to some of the terms you’ll come across if your child has disability, is autistic or has other additional needs.

 Supports

-These are things that help children do daily activities, take part in their communities and reach goals in life.
+These are things that can help your child do daily activities, take part in their community and reach goals in life.
 Supports might include therapies that promote your child’s development, like physiotherapy, occupational therapy or speech therapy.

 Your child can get supports and therapies in many ways and in different environments.
 For example, your child might be able to get support at home, child care or kindergarten, in a specialist setting or via telehealth.